mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 ### Kommander fails after a clean reinstall (COPS-7193)

 There was an unintended name collision between two separate secrets.

-### Upgrade konvoy 1.8.4 to 2.1.1 index out of range error (COPS-7183)

-When attempting to upgrade a  Konvoy v1.8 deployment that used an existing VPC, the `prepare-to-adopt` command triggered an error.
-This problem has been corrected.

-### CPU requirements are not listed in the documentation (COPS-7168)

-This issue is corrected in the documentation.

 ### machine stuck in provisioned state after pivot (COPS-7166)